8qlw/Valorant-Plus/README.md

 # Valorant Plus

-Valorant Plus is a tool that offers advanced cheating features in the game Valorant.
+Valorant Plus is an open source project/tool that offers advanced cheating features in the game Valorant.
 The cheat is undetected.

 ## Installation